animal-tree/Writing-stuff/BadStuff25-Really-radical-idea.md

 I know what I need to heal and to ask for it would be to ask your culture for a really radical revolution.
 Something too progressive for even your open-minded hearts.
 But I think I can.

 Some day...

+The answer is love, as authentic in extremeness as the pain that systemic forces put me through.